sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ##### TODO

 - Bad actors and bad hires get fired (how? by who? when? after trying what? how do people get fired? how do teams get dissolved?)
-- Executives, managers, experts, and cross-functional leads
+- Function leads, managers, experts, and cross-functional leads
 - Products, not projects
     - No budgets (allocate money when and if needed, never freeze it)
     - No estimates (build first and sell second, never tell customers when things will get done)